-On January 1, 2018, three restaurants were added to Royalty Pooled Restaurants: the Scaddabush restaurants on Front Street in downtown Toronto (opened November 3, 2016), in Oakville (opened April 5, 2017) and Vaughan (opened July 5, 2017).
-Three restaurants - the closed Alice Fazooli's restaurants in Oakville and Vaughan, Ontario and the closed Canyon Creek restaurant in Etobicoke, Ontario - were removed from Royalty Pooled Restaurants on January 1, 2018.
+On January 1, 2019, two restaurants were added to Royalty Pooled Restaurants: the Scaddabush restaurant near Sherway Gardens shopping centre in Etobicoke, Ontario (opened November 28, 2017) and Reds Square One in Mississauga, Ontario (opened December 11, 2017).
+One restaurant - the closed Canyon Creek restaurant on Front Street in downtown Toronto - was removed from Royalty Pooled Restaurants on January 1, 2019.